pavkyr/Quantum-internship-Data-Science/README.md

 In an attempt to solve this problem, I implemented large number arithmetic, but even with numba, due to the large number of operations and transformations, the calculations take too long.

-so I decided to cheat and calculate numbers up to 10^9 in a loop, and calculate numbers greater than 10^9 using the formula N(N+1)/2.
+So I decided to cheat and calculate numbers up to 10^9 in a loop, and calculate numbers greater than 10^9 using the formula N(N+1)/2.

+---

+### Task 2 - Counting islands
+You have a matrix MxN that represents a map.
+There are 2 possible states on the map: 1 - islands, 0 - ocean.
+Your task is to calculate the number of islands in the most effective way.
+Please write code in Python 3.

+**Solution ideas:**
+The solution is based on finding the total number of connected components in the graph problem.
+The idea is to start breadth-first search (DFS) at each raw node and increase the number of islands.
+Each BFS traversal will mark all cells that make up one island as processed.
+So, the problem comes down to finding the total number of DFS calls.